 Where the examiners recommend the award of a degree and before the result is officially posted, the candidate shall submit two hard bound copies of the thesis to Student Services and Systems – Student Registry.
 Presentation is the same as for soft bound copies, with modifications made where applicable.

 They should be in the manner of a book and include a Library Form (supplied by Student Services and Systems – Student Registry certified by the internal examiner as containing all corrections required by the examiners.
 The Library Form should be bound into the front of each of the hard bound copies.

 The final version of the thesis must have the candidate’s name (as it is officially recorded on QSIS), year, and degree printed on the spine.
 The pages should be single sided in either one-and-a-half or double-line spacing.
 To check the name on your records, please view your Unofficial Transcript on QSIS.

-Student Records will then deposit one copy with the University Library and one with the relevant School/Department.
+Student Registry will then deposit one copy with the University Library and one with the relevant School/Department.
 The Library copy will be made available to readers under such regulations as may be made for this purpose by the Library Committee.

 All copies of theses presented whether or not adjudged by the examiners to deserve the degree shall remain the property of the University.
 Every candidate presenting a thesis may be required by the examiners to submit to an oral examination on the subject of the thesis.